eladve/Earthmover_Distance/README.md

 # Earthmover_Distance
-A nice little function computing earthmover distance between multidimensional point sets efficiently, using network flow algorithms
+The file EMD.py implements a nice little function computing earthmover distance (EMD) between two multidimensional point sets efficiently, using network flow algorithms.
+This is the right way to compute EMD between two sets of points -- a lot of libraries implement it very inefficiently.

+Sample use: `resulting_flow, EMD_value = compute_optimal_transport(S, T)`

+Then `EMD_value` will be the EMD between the two point-sets (i.e. between the two distributions that are uniform on those point-sets).
+And `resulting_flow` is the actual optimal flow.
+The sets `S` and `T` need to be lists of numpy vectors.
+Each list should consist of unique vectors.
+If you want to include a vector more than once, use the optional weight parameter.

+**More info:**

 This function computes the  earthmover distance (EMD) between two high-dimensional pointsets, which we will call Source (S) and Target (T).
 (But recall the EMD is symmetric so those names are just for convenience.)